 Elliott Hester is the latest of a long line of male African-American writers to settle in Paris.
 A Chicago native, Hester worked as a media buyer, a fashion model, an airport baggage handler and a flight attendant before throwing caution to the winds and taking his first trip around the world in 1989.
 He attributes his wanderlust to the first airplane trip that he took at the age of 14, when he flew from Chicago to California.
 From that time on, he knew that he was destined to travel.

 As a result of his experiences, he decided to become a writer.
 He moved to Sydney, Australia and began his professional writing career with an article about how Australian men treat women.
 He has parlayed his travels into two syndicated columns – Out of the Blue and Continental Drifter – and two books – Plane Insanity and Adventures of a Continental Drifter.
 Plane Insanity is a collection of stories that Hester wrote based on his experiences as a flight attendant.
-Adventures of a Continental Drifter is based on his second trip around the world, one that he took in 2002-2004.
+Adventures of a Continental Drifter is based on his second trip around the world.

 Not that he has been idle – he is working on a new book that will discuss issues of race and travel.
 Ironically, the only negative, racially-based encounter that he has experienced was with a white American in Australia.
 He has also been working on his French, taking an immersion course at the Alliance Française, engaging in French-English language exchanges, and taking lessons from a private tutor.